Cisco Umbrella

 Now, we have SD-WAN that can handle the connectivity side of things.
 Then, we need to move to control based on the security side.
 Control is required for end-to-end threat visibility and security.
 So, even though the perimeter has shifted, you still need to follow the zero trust model outside of the traditional boundary.

 Multiple forms of security drive SASE that can bring this control; the main ones are secure web gateways, cloud-delivered firewalls, cloud access security brokers, DNS layer security, and remote browser isolation.
-So, we need these network and security central pillars to converge into a unified model.
-So, it can be provided as a software-as-a-service model.
+We need these network and security central pillars to converge into a unified model, which can be provided as a software-as-a-service model.

 **Building the SASE architecture**